Estranged

 An Inevitable Truth

 I haven’t seen the face of one of my daughters for 15 years.
 She is satisfied and comfortable with her life and obviously not interested in rocking the boat with my presence.
-Indeed, all of my attempts to reach out are ignored or met with threats of retraining orders.
+Indeed, all of my attempts to reach out are ignored or met with threats of restraining orders.
 None of this negates the fact that I gave birth to, loved and nurtured this person to the best of my ability.
 Despite the cruelty, I actually still love my child very much.
 All of the people in her life have been told a story that explains away the deeply painful reality of my non-existence.
 The story she tells is represented by the chimney built with a golden trowel that wants to incinerate the past.
 The starfish, lying flat on the ground in an exhausted way, represents me and my wish to be in touch with her in a real way.
 It is a beautiful day in her life and all is well, except for the fact that underneath it all, a child and her mother are still connected, and always will be.

 The Great Beauty